Python-SIP/sip/docs/examples.rst

 of the :mod:`~examples.core` module, specifies that the bindings will use the `PEP 384 <https://www.python.org/dev/peps/pep-0384/>`__ stable ABI.

+The :directive:`%MinimumABIVersion` directive specifies the ABI version being targeted.

 The :directive:`%DefaultEncoding` directive specifies that any character conversions between C/C++ and Python ``str`` objects will default to the ASCII codec.